microsoft/BingMapsSDSToolkit/README.md

 ### Data Source API:

-* Can read compressed file streams.
+* Easily geocode and upload a data source with just a few lines of code.
 * Automatically compresses data before uploading.
 * Supports uploading of delimited (pipe, tab, comma), XML (as per SDS schema), KML, KMZ and SHP files.
+Can read compressed file streams such as zipped files containing one of these files.
 * Local Data Source validation.
 Reduces the number of invalid data sources that are uploaded, thus reduce the number of wasted SDS jobs that are created.
 * Better support for delimited files.
 	* Schema text not required.